 Ecommerce has a dark secret, and there are reasons that some people like to keep it that way.
 If the truth got out then a lot of work and effort, to say nothing of strategies and employment could easily be perceived for what they are, redundant, irrelevant and unnecessary, they would be terminated.

-They are not, like the beautiful image portrayed by the advertising, sophisticated people, mature, highly-organised etc that have consciously made a decision to visit your site today to buy something.
+They are not, like the beautiful image portrayed by the advertising, sophisticated people, mature, highly organised etc that have consciously decided to visit your site today to buy something.
 That’s not to say they won’t, but like muscle memory, their choice to do so can be a far more mundane reason such as they don’t know where else to go for it, yet.
 Many marketers practise hard to ensure this remains so.

-Consumers that can organise their lives proficiently are rare, but then we all know life has this habit of coming along and destroying the best laid plans in an instant anyway.
+Consumers who can organise their lives proficiently are rare, but then we all know life has this habit of coming along and destroying the best-laid plans in an instant anyway.
 Kids for example, as every parent on the planet knows all too well.

-People have already made the purchase in thoughts, “I need some new jeans”, “jeans” in this case will be the exact brand they have a predilection for, and rarely if ever change.
+People have already purchased thoughts, “I need some new jeans”, and “Jeans” in this case will be the exact brand they have a predilection for, and rarely if ever change.
 You hope at this point, that your website is their go-to location for this product.
-But the reality is that most people actually have half a dozen potential sources, if not more, and you’re just one.
+But the reality is that most people have half a dozen potential sources, if not more, and you’re just one.
 Annoyingly you won’t see that in your stats.

-All you see is an AOV, and have to assume “that’s yer lot”.
-Commonly the consumer often merely enters their preferred brand into Google, and skip you altogether.
-It just so happens if your SEO or Google Shopping etc is good enough, they see your name page #1 and go, “oh yea, I know them. they were OK”.
+All you see is an AOV, and have to assume “That’s yer lot”.
+Commonly the consumer often merely enters their preferred brand into Google and skips you altogether.
+It just so happens that if your SEO or Google Shopping etc is good enough, they see your name on page #1 and go, “Oh yeah, I know them.
+They were OK”.

 Heaven forbid you actually ever believe you are gullible enough to think their route to you was direct.